 - Rule 506(c) offerings are subject to “bad actor” disqualification provisions.

 Our Rule 506(c) Offering Documents

-Our SEC compliant, Rule 506(c) Offering Documents include the PPM, Investor Questionnaire, Subscription Agreement, Form D, Patriot Act Disclosures, Jurisdictional Legends and more.
-These documents are available for your corporation, LLC, Hedge Fund or Real Estate Fund issuing equity or debt securities.
+Our SEC compliant, Rule 506(c) offering documents include the PPM, Investor Questionnaire, Subscription Agreement, Form D, Patriot Act Disclosures, Jurisdictional Legends and more.
+These documents are available for your corporation, LLC, issuing equity or debt securities; we also have document sets for your Hedge Fund or Real Estate Fund.

 Do the anti-fraud provisions apply?